orbitalquark/textadept/doc/02_Installation.md

 #### Environment Variables

-By default, GUI apps like Textadept do not utilize environment variables like `PATH` from your shell profile.
-Therefore, any [modules][] that use programs contained in `PATH` (e.g. the progams in `/usr/local/bin/`) for run and compile commands will not be found.
+By default, GUI apps like Textadept do not utilize environment variables like "$PATH" from your shell profile.
+Therefore, any [modules][] that use programs contained in "$PATH" (e.g. the progams in */usr/local/bin/*) for run and compile commands will not be found.
 The solution is to follow [these instructions][] to export whichever environment variables you need.
-At the very least, set `PATH` to be `$PATH`.
+At the very least, set "PATH" to be "$PATH".
 You will have to logout and log back in for the changes to take effect.

 [modules]: 07_Modules.html